Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-P1hgqMJ8MW0.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: Can we get Signs in the game?
 https://www.youtube.com/watch?v=P1hgqMJ8MW0
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Signs?](./yt-O0qKftrufFM.md) [https://www.youtube.com/watch?v=O0qKftrufFM](https://www.youtube.com/watch?v=O0qKftrufFM)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Can we get signs soon?](./yt-wUy8zszYfdQ.md) [https://www.youtube.com/watch?v=wUy8zszYfdQ](https://www.youtube.com/watch?v=wUy8zszYfdQ)

 ### Topics